- Year of Film

 As had become standard for Peckinpah productions, the film finished over schedule and massively over budget, causing the director to be taken off post-production of the film.
 Studio staff worked with an editor to trim down a first cut that was over three hours long.
 It doesn’t particularly feel like a Peckinpah film (compared to the likes of The Wild Bunch, say) but there are certainly some well done scenes and the choices of location are excellent.
 Some of the editing choices aren’t great, however, with the slow-motion diner brawl being particularly excruciating to watch today.
 By this point in his career the director’s addiction to alcohol and drugs had become so profound that it would be another five years before he would work again.

 This Polish poster was designed and illustrated by Andrzej Pagowski, a prolific film poster artist who was born in Warsaw in 1953 and studied at the celebrated University of Fine Arts in Poznań, graduating in 1978 under the tutorship of the noted artist Waldemar Świerzy.
 In 1990 he started his own graphic design studio called Studio P, which he developed into an advertising agency by 1993.
 According to the biography on his official site, Pagowski has illustrated over 1000 posters during his career and has also done work for books, magazines and music covers.
 In addition, he is also a TV and theatre stage designer and a screenwriter.
 Undoubtedly a man of many talents!

-Pagowski’s official site features galleries of his work, including several of the posters.
-Polishposter.com also features five pages worth of his movie posters and this culture.pl article is well worth a read too.
+Pagowski’s official site features an extensive gallery of his work, including several of the posters.
+Polishposter.com also features multiple pages worth of his movie posters and this culture.pl article is well worth a read too.